JKevinXu/OutlookConnector/README.md

 For issues and questions:
 - Check the troubleshooting section
 - Review Office Add-ins documentation
-- Open GitHub issues for bugs or feature requests
+- Open GitHub issues for bugs or feature requests # Last updated: Tue Jun 10 13:27:34 CST 2025